Locations:

 28 g

-Unfortunately, these official recommendations don’t account for gender diversity or other bodily differences like weight, height and overall health.
+Unfortunately, these official recommendations don’t account for bodily differences like weight, height and overall health.
 If you’re not sure how much fiber you should be getting, ask your healthcare provider for individualized guidance.

 Should you eat high-fiber foods or take supplements?